indimail/indimail-virtualdomains/indimail-x/doc/INSTALL-indimail.md

     ensure that mysql_config is in the path.
 This is needed by ucspi-tcp to detect MySQL libraries.

-    change first line in conf-home to @prefix@ change first line in conf-shared to @prefix@/share/indimail
+    change first line in conf-home to /usr change first line in conf-shared to /usr/share/indimail

     % cd ucspi-tcp-x
     % make -s [DESTDIR=staging_directory]